-But if you have a month or more, it’s time to think about your daily mileage 🙂
+But if you have a month or more, it’s time to think about your daily mileage.

-If you have a luxury to buy tickets back to your home at any time during the trip, do not worry then too much about it as you will see in the middle of Camino how far you can go each day and then you are going to get to Santiago de Compostela.
+If you have the luxury to buy tickets back to your home at any time during the trip, do not worry then too much about it as you will see in the middle of Camino how far you can go each day and then you are going to get to Santiago de Compostela.

-If you do not have such luxury, let’s make some calculations 🙂
+If you do not have such luxury, let’s make some calculations.

 You have to be pretty honest with yourself and determine how much can you walk a day.
-If you do not know, take a walk with a backpack (not necessarily full, but you can put couple of full bottles inside) and see how you feel after 10km, 15km and 20km 🙂 That will give you a very good idea how much can you walk quite easily.
-If you are very tired after 15 or 20 kilometres, do not think to walk 25-30km each day on Camino, at least for the first week as it will kill you after few days.
+If you do not know, take a walk with a backpack (not necessarily full, but you can put a couple of full bottles inside) and see how you feel after 10km, 15km, and 20km.
+That will give you a very good idea of how much can you walk quite easily.
+If you are very tired after 15 or 20 kilometers, do not think to walk 25-30km each day on Camino, at least for the first week as it will kill you after few days.

-Most of those leaflets you are going to get in the beginning of Camino de Santiago suggest to make all the way to Santiago de Compostela in 30-33 days and it is quite clever way to do it as you won’t walk too much every day, so you won’t get tired and you will have plenty of time to enjoy bigger cities or local attractions each day.
+Most of those leaflets you are going to get at the beginning of Camino de Santiago suggest to make all the way to Santiago de Compostela in 30-33 days and it is quite a clever way to do it as you won’t walk too much every day, so you won’t get tired and you will have plenty of time to enjoy bigger cities or local attractions each day.

 BUT if you are strong enough to walk 30-40km each day, it’s a different story for you.

 Of course, you go to some shops to buy food, then you make the food, but it takes two hours at most.
 Not more and you still have plenty of free time.
-You can as well go to local churches (if you are sleeping in a big city), maybe a museum and so on, but you must really like that stuff to do it daily 🙂 Or read a book, but if you read a book 6 hours a day, it can be as long as “War and Peace”, you are going to finish it pretty soon 🙂
+You can as well go to local churches (if you are sleeping in a big city), maybe a museum and so on, but you must really like that stuff to do it daily.
+Or read a book, but if you read a book 6 hours a day, it can be as long as “War and Peace”, you are going to finish it pretty soon.

-Some people do very long stops during their daily hikes which helps as well to avoid too much free time in albergue or watch movies on their tablets or phones in albergues 🙂
+Some people do very long stops during their daily hikes which helps as well to avoid too much free time in Albergue or watch movies on their tablets or phones in albergues.

-As we noticed this “problem” of free time we decided to come to albergue later every day.
+As we noticed this “problem” of free time we decided to come to Albergue later every day.

 So this is how our day goes:

-we get up at 7am and start our trip at about 8am;
+- we get up at 7 am and start our trip at about 8 am;

 - after making 20km we start to look for a restaurant or eat whatever we have in our backpacks;

-after a lunch the time is already 13.30-14.00;
+- after lunch the time is already 13.30-14.00;

-You may still walk in the sun, but the problem is that if you come to albergue, let’s say 5pm, there may be no free beds for you and you have to walk more and more or go to the hotel.
-Summer is still the most crowded period and most of albergues are full each day 🙂
+You may still walk in the sun, but the problem is that if you come to Albergue, let’s say 5 pm, there may be no free beds for you and you have to walk more and more or go to the hotel.
+Summer is still the most crowded period and most of albergues are full each day.

 So how much time do I need?

 As we tracked with GPS, the route from Saint Jean Pied de Port to Santiago de Compostela is around 830 km (I must say that one day we took the longer route, as on some days they give you options to choose different ways to reach your destination).
-In most leaflets and information boards you will see that the whole route is 800km or 790km, but we tracked it each day from albergue to albergue and it is 830km.
+In most leaflets and information boards you will see that the whole route is 800km or 790km, but we tracked it each day from Albergue to Albergue and it is 830km.

 So if you divide it by 20km each day, you will get to Santiago de Compostela in 41-42 days.
-Which shouldn’t be hard at all even if you struggle to walk 20 km first days 🙂 You will definitely get stronger in a week or so.
+Which shouldn’t be hard at all even if you struggle to walk 20 km first days.
+You will definitely get stronger in a week or so.

-I hope this article will help you to decide your daily mileage and buen Camino!
+I hope this article will help you to decide your daily mileage and Buen Camino!